The Most Beautiful Wine Castles of Sonoma County

 Nestled among acres of vineyard, and beneath the dramatic volcanic cones of Sugarloaf Ridge State Park in the Sonoma Valley, Chateau St. Jean might easily be mistaken for a monastery in the French Alps.
 The buff-colored walls and red tile roof of Chateau St. Jean evoke the monastic tradition of winemaking.

 Built in the 1970s, the Chateau is named after a woman named Jean, so that's how "St. Jean" is pronounced.
 Savor wines in the main tasting room or sip limited releases in the reserve wines room of the chateau-style building itself, which is actually a 1920 vacation home that preceded the winery.

-Stroll the Mediterranean-styled gardens, which are considered some of the most beautiful in Sonoma County.
-Enjoy a flight of wines paired with delicious local cheeses, served on the romantic chateau patio.
+If you prefer to be outdoors, stroll the Mediterranean-styled gardens, considered some of the most beautiful in Sonoma County, and enjoy a flight of wines paired with delicious local cheeses on the romantic chateau patio.

 Draped in lush, green ivy and fringed with perfectly trimmed privets, Jordan very much appears like the Bordeaux chateau that Tom Jordan aimed to purchase before settling in the Alexander Valley.